The Memorial 'Mob'

 On the 16th of July 2016 Will and Tracey Barrow unveiled the Memorial to Buster in front of an invited crowd made up of current and veteran Royal Air Force Personnel and 'friends and admirers' of Buster.
 The event received top billing on BBC Look North who have followed Buster's work closely.

-We felt it was about time a memorial should be created not just for Buster but all RAF Police Dogs and those of the other branches of the Armed Services, we aim to have the first one at Holywell in North Wales who have kindly offered a site for free and have offered a start up fund.
+We felt it was about time a memorial should be created not just for Buster but all Military Working Dogs, we aim to have the first one at Holywell in North Wales who have kindly offered a site for free and have offered a start up fund.